-- Annualized Recurring Revenue (ARR) for a given period is the annualized revenue derived from subscription contracts with a defined contract value.
-This excludes contracts that are not recurring, are one-time in nature or where the contract value fluctuates based on defined metrics.
-ARR is currently one of our key performance metrics to assess the health and trajectory of our recurring business.
-ARR does not have any standardized definition and is therefore unlikely to be comparable to similarly titled measures presented by other companies.
+- Represents revenues less transaction-based expenses. - Constitutes revenues from the Market Technology, investment intelligence and Corporate Platforms segments. - Constitutes revenues from the Market Technology, Investment Intelligence and Corporate Platforms segments.
+Annualized Recurring Revenue (ARR) for a given period is the annualized revenue derived from a contracts with a defined contract value.
+This excludes contracts that are not recurring, are one-time in natur or where the contract value fluctuates based on defined metrics.
+ARR is currently one of our key performanc metrics to assess the health and trajectory of our recurring business.
+ARR does not have any standard-ized definition and is therefore unlikely to be comparable to similarly titled measures presented by other companies.
 ARR should be viewed independently of revenue and deferred revenue and is not intended to be combined with or to replace either of those items.
-ARR is not a forecast and the active contracts at the end of a reporting period used in calculating ARR may or may not be extended or renewed by our customers. - Inclusive of multiply-listed equity options and index options products.
+ARR is not a forecast and the active contracts at the end a reporting period used in calculating ARR may or may not be extended or renewed by our customers. - Inclusive of multiply-listed equity options and index options products